Mikel Obi opens up on Essien's 'big brother' role in his career at Chelsea

 Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!

-Essien was like a big brother to Mikel Obi, who start to life at Chelsea was a bit slow as he struggled to break into the first team.
+Essien was like a big brother to Mikel Obi, whose start to life at Chelsea was a bit slow as he struggled to break into the first team.

 But the Ghana international, who had established himself at the club, played the big brother role to Mikel Obi.